BillingX for RevOps & CTOs

 Where BP Stream fits

-If your stack is Salesforce-led, BP Stream can be a force multiplier.
-It’s designed to make Salesforce-to-billing integration more reliable and operable, while reducing reliance on traditional middleware and custom code.
+If your stack includes BillingPlatform and Salesforce / Nue on Salesforce, BP Stream can be a force multiplier.
+It’s designed to make Salesforce-to-BillingPlatform integration more reliable and operable, while reducing reliance on traditional middleware and custom code.

 BillingX and BP Stream work especially well together when you want:

-• Real-time, bi-directional data flow between Salesforce and billing
+• Real-time, bi-directional data flow between Salesforce and BillingPlatform

 • Source validation to stop bad transactions before they propagate